 Why You Can’t Afford to Sleep on Email Marketing Anymore

-Maybe you’ve haven’t really put enough of your resources into email.
+Maybe you haven’t really put enough of your resources into email.

 Perhaps your strategy just isn’t quite there yet.

 Meanwhile, the numbers don’t lie in regard to just how important your list is to your bottom line.
-Despite the struggles of many brands, email consistently has the highest ROI of any marketing platform with approximately $38 earned for every $1 spent.
+Despite the struggles of many brands, email consistently has one of the highest ROI of marketing platforms with approximately $42 earned for every $1 spent.

 Here’s some food for thought: an engaged opt-in list is one of the most prized possessions of modern marketing.